Chlamydia Infection: 11 Symptoms and Signs in Women

 If you notice any of these symptoms, your partner has symptoms, or your partner has been diagnosed with chlamydia, you should arrange to have a chlamydia test as soon as possible.

-Is discharge in women a sign of chlamydia?
+Is Discharge in Women a Sign of Chlamydia?

-Once chlamydia treatment has begun, you should start to notice an improvement in your symptoms within a few days.
+Once treatment has begun, you should start to notice an improvement in your symptoms within a few days.
 Generally, most symptoms should go completely within 2 to 4 weeks.

 If symptoms continue to get worse or do not show signs of improvement after 1 week, visit your local sexual health clinic for advice.

-No. Chlamydia often has no symptoms so a picture would not help to diagnose an asymptomatic chlamydia patient.
+No. Chlamydia often has no symptoms so a picture would not help to diagnose an asymptomatic patient.
 Even if symptoms are present, they are not exclusive to chlamydia, which shares similar symptoms to other STIs and bacterial infections.

 Women can test for chlamydia by doing a urine or swab test.
 These tests are simple, pain free and usually reliable, with results available within 7 to 10 days.

 All women (and men) can get free tests for chlamydia from their GP or local sexual health clinic.
-Self-test kits for chlamydia are also available from pharmacies online and on the high street.
-Chemist Click offer discreet home-testing kits for chlamydia.
+Self-test kits are also available from pharmacies online and on the high street.
+Chemist Click offer discrete home-testing kits for chlamydia.
 You provide a urine sample and send it to our partner NHS accredited laboratory, using the prepaid envelope provided.
 Your confidential results take 2 to 3 days.

 Chlamydia will not clear up on its own.
 You will need to treat it with antibiotics.
 There are two types of chlamydia treatments, azithromycin and doxycycline.
 These are chlamydia tablets or pills that you swallow whole with water.